 Also known as Thai fragrant rice or Thai Hom Mali rice, long-grained jasmine rice doubles the pleasure of eating a steaming bowl of fluffy rice because of its delicious, nutty taste and characteristic flowery aroma.
-Jasmine rice nutrition often comes into question because of its popularity and high consumption around the world, but also because of its reputation as a simple carbohydrate.
+Jasmine rice is a simple carbohydrate.

 White jasmine rice is simplistic in its nutritional benefits.
 Jasmine rice can complement an already healthy diet high in vegetables, fruit, and lean protein.
 Brown jasmine rice offers the additional benefit of fiber, which is important for every diet.
 Rice is a foundation food for over half of the population of the world.
 It provides an inexpensive, often easily accessible source of nutrition in areas where other food may be in short supply.

 While jasmine rice is a good source of carbohydrates, it is lacking in other important nutrients such as protein.

 Jasmine Rice Nutrition

 - 3 grams of protein